InverseLight/ValoMC/README.md

 ValoMC is an open source Monte Carlo code that can simulate the passage of visible and near infrared range photons through a medium.
-The implementation is based on photon packet method.
+The implementation is based on the photon packet method.
 The simulation geometry is defined using unstructured (triangular or tetrahedral) mesh.
 The program solves the photon fluence in the computation domain and the exitance at the domain boundary.
 It is